tailscale/terms-and-conditions/privacy-policy/index.md

 The third-party's privacy policy, and not ours, will govern the information disclosed to us through the use of these log-in methods.

-When you "like" or "follow" us on Facebook, LinkedIn, Twitter or other social media sites, we may collect some information from you including your name, username, email address, and any comments or content you post relevant to us.
+When you "like", "follow" or engage with us on GitHub, Reddit, LinkedIn, X or other social media sites, we may collect some information from you including your name, username, email address, and any comments or content you post relevant to us.